oracle/oracle-database-operator/docs/sidb/README.md

 ## Kind OracleRestDataService

 The Oracle Database Operator creates the `OracleRestDataService` (ORDS) kind as a custom resource.
-Creating ORDS as a custom resource enables the RESTful API access to the Oracle Database in K8s.
+Creating ORDS as a custom resource enables the RESTful API access to the Oracle Database in K8s and enables it to be managed as a native Kubernetes object as shown below.

-### OracleRestDataService Template YAML

-The template `.yaml` file for Oracle Rest Data Services (`OracleRestDataService` kind) is available at **[config/samples/sidb/oraclerestdataservice.yaml](config/samples/sidb/oraclerestdataservice.yaml)**.

-For **quick provisioning** of ORDS, apply the sample **[config/samples/sidb/oraclerestdataservice_create.yaml](../../config/samples/sidb/oraclerestdataservice_create.yaml)** file, using the following command:

-      kubectl apply -f oraclerestdataservice_create.yaml

-Note the following:
-- The `adminPassword` and `ordsPassword` fields in the `oraclerestdataservice.yaml` file contains secrets for authenticating the Single Instance Database and the ORDS user with the following roles: `SQL Administrator, System Administrator, SQL Developer, oracle.dbtools.autorest.any.schema`.
-- To build the ORDS image, use the following instructions: [Building Oracle REST Data Services Install Images](https://github.com/oracle/docker-images/tree/main/OracleRestDataServices#building-oracle-rest-data-services-install-images).
-- By default, ORDS uses self-signed certificates.
-To use certificates from the Certificate Authority, the ORDS image needs to be rebuilt after specifying the values of `ssl.cert` and `ssl.cert.key` in the [standalone.properties](https://github.com/oracle/docker-images/blob/main/OracleRestDataServices/dockerfiles/standalone.properties.tmpl) file.
-After you rebuild the ORDS image, use the rebuilt image in the **[config/samples/sidb/oraclerestdataservice.yaml](config/samples/sidb/oraclerestdataservice.yaml)** file.
-- If you want to install ORDS in a [prebuilt database](#provision-a-pre-built-database), make sure to attach the **database persistence** by uncommenting the `persistence` section in the **[config/samples/sidb/singleinstancedatabase_prebuiltdb.yaml](../../config/samples/sidb/singleinstancedatabase_prebuiltdb.yaml)** file, while provisioning the prebuilt database.

 ### List OracleRestDataServices
-To list the ORDS service, use the following command:
+To list ORDS services, use the following command:

 ```sh
 $ kubectl get oraclerestdataservice -o name